qalydon/qf-localc/README.md

 data sources tend to have their own idiosyncrasies.

 Also, each data source **does not** support every kind of ticker symbol (stock, mutual fund, ETF, index).
-The WSJ data source is the most comprehensive while the other sources typically only support stocks and ETFs (e.g. IEX and Stooq).
+The WSJ and Yahoo data sources seem to be the most comprehensive while the other sources typically only support stocks and ETFs (e.g. IEX and Stooq).

-In the future, other data sources may be added (e.g. Tiingo).
+In the future, other data sources may be added.

 #### Using Stooq
 If you want to use Stooq as your data source, you need to be aware of the ticker